Optimize long tasks

 }

-You'll note that the code above is largely familiar, but instead of using yieldToMain(), you call and await scheduler.yield() instead.
+This code is largely familiar, but instead of using yieldToMain(), it uses await scheduler.yield().

 Three